vitmistina/terra-invicta-tech-optimizer/docs/user_stories.md

 - **Acceptance criteria**
   - Cycle detection runs on load; errors are shown with the offending nodes/edges.
   - Missing references (dependencies that are not defined) are reported with node names.
-  - Projects must depend on at least one tech; violations are flagged as errors.
   - Validation results are visible in a banner or panel and block downstream planning until resolved.

 ## Graph exploration and filtering